gmr/pamqp/docs/index.rst

 pamqp
 =====
-pamqp is a low level AMQP 0-9-1 frame encoding and decoding library for Python 2 & 3 released under the BSD license.
+pamqp is a low level AMQP 0-9-1 frame encoding and decoding library for Python 3 released under the BSD license.

 pamqp is not a end-user client library for talking to RabbitMQ but rather is used by client libraries for marshaling and unmarshaling AMQP frames.
-All methods should have test coverage and pass in Python 2.7, and 3.4 - 3.7.
+All methods should have test coverage and pass in Python 3.6+.

-AMQP class/method command class mappings can be found in the :py:mod:`pamqp.specification` module while actual frame encoding and encoding should be run through the :py:mod:`pamqp.frame` module.
+AMQP class/method command class mappings can be found in the :py:mod:`pamqp.commands` module while actual frame encoding and encoding should be run through the :py:mod:`pamqp.frame` module.